William Musters

 William Musters Chaworth Musters (1 January 1810 – 16 October 1870) was an English cricketer who was associated with Oxford University Cricket Club and made his first-class debut in 1829.
 He also played for Nottinghamshire.

 Musters was educated at Corpus Christi College, Oxford.
-He became a Church of England priest and was rector of Colwick Old Church 1834–60.
+He became a Church of England priest and was rector of Colwick Old Church from 1834 to 1860.